ajayaravindh/BlockTheBadGuys/README.md

 # BlockTheBadGuys

+**Note:** Only the python notebooks are uploaded.
+As the size of the webapp is large, I haven't uploaded it.

 Motto: Moving towards an abuse-free online world

 Reason: Over the years internet trolls and abuses have made lot of mishaps which have even resulted in suicides and harassments.This tempted us to find a solution for this problem.